 Management

 Patients with suspected appendicitis need emergency admission to hospital under the surgical team.
-Older children, for example those aged above 10 years, can often be managed by adult general surgical teams at local hospitals, provided there is a paediatric department in the hospital.
-Younger children will need to be admitted under paediatric surgeons.
+Older children (e.g., above 10 years) will often be managed by adult general surgical teams (with support from paediatrics).

 - Bleeding, infection, pain and scars